Limit Stops Can Help You Avoid Bad Fills on Gaps

 - You have a GTC sell stop, and bad news is reported on the company outside of regular trading hours, and the stock gaps way down at the open the following day.
 If the gap down is an over-reaction to the news, then you may wind up selling at the extreme bottom.
 I use Limit Stops on sells to avoid this situation.
 If the stock gaps down significantly on the “shock value” of a news story, I want to see it reacts after the gap down.
 Often, it will partially recover, and I can get out at an improved price, especially if it has gapped down to a level of strong historical support.

 - You have a GTC buy stop order designed to buy on a price breakout above a trading range.
-If favorable news is reported for the company, it will gap up to a MUCH higher level than it was trading at.
-For example, a company may announce its intention to buy the company at a share price much higher than the present price.
+Great news is reported for the company, and it gaps up to a MUCH higher level than it was trading at.
+For example, a company may announce its intention to buy the company at a significantly share price than the currently trading price.
 This will generally cause an immediate gap up in price to a level near the purchase offer for the company.
-Once this gap up occurs, you have lost the potential to profit out f a breakout, and in this situation, you may prefer that your trade NOT execute.
+Once this gap up has occured, you generally have lost your potential to profit of a breakout, and in this situation, you may prefer that your trade NOT be executed.

 - A large trade occurs, causing a large single spike in the price up or down, triggering your stop.
 Since all the buys/sells to the bottom/top of the spike have just been taken out, your order may get filled at the bottom or top of the spike.
 Limit Stops help you avoid this situation and may result in improved price for your trade.
 A second technique that helps avoid the consequences of a single large trade causing a price spike is setting the Stop Trigger = “Double Trade Tick”, rather than allowing a single tick to trigger the stop.